-11 Feb Sarah Mondello Receives Honorable Mention for PR News’ 2017 PR Intern of the Year
+11 Feb Sarah Mondello Places Second for PR News’ 2017 PR Intern of the Year

-Sarah Mondello, a public relations, writing, and graphic design student at Drake University, has received Honorable Mention for 2017 PR Intern of the Year by PR News.
+Sarah Mondello, a public relations, writing, and graphic design student at Drake University, has received Honorable Mention for 2017 PR Intern of the Year by PR News, placing second in the competition.
 Mondello, a senior from Crystal Lake, Illinois, received the award Tuesday, Dec.
 5 at the PR People Awards Luncheon at the National Press Club in Washington, D.C.

 “I’m very thankful for the School of Journalism and Mass Communication’s thoughtful nomination and the opportunity to represent Drake and Drake Community Press while learning from seasoned PR professionals at the award ceremony,” Mondello said.